-Are you getting files that need to be processed individually within specific batches?
-For example, maybe you receive a folder of 16 or 24 documents representing individual pages of a document on each of which you need to add a different stamp then reassemble the job into a single folder.
+Are you receiving files that need to be processed individually by specific batches?
+For example, maybe you receive a folder of 16 or 24 documents representing individual pages of a document that each need a different stamp added before reassembling the job into a single folder.

 Enfocus Switch can do just that—it makes it easy to automatically process files from a job folder and recreate that job folder at the end of your process!

 Enfocus Switch is compatible with Mac and Windows, and with its user friendly “workflow” builder, it will take you less than 30 minutes to create the following automation flow, giving you extra time to focus on new prospects and other work.

 Create your workflow in Enfocus Switch like this: